PhilipQuirke/SkyCombAnalystHelp/AutoCategorisation.md

 ## Definition of Pest in New Zealand
 In New Zealand (NZ), farms contain introduced ( *exotic* ) mammal species including sheep, cattle, pigs, deer, cats & dogs.
 NZ's only native mammal is a bat.
 So NZ has no *native* cat, dog, sheep, pig, cattle, deer, horse, possum, rat, ferret, stoat, hedgehog, rabbit or wallaby species.
-Most NZ animal species are birds.
+Most native NZ animal species are birds and insects.

 In conservation land *all* mammals (except bats) are exotic pests.
 Mammals have some charateristics that easily differentiate them from birds and bats.
 SkyComb Analyst can leverage these characteristics.